Updated on 2026-04-20 GMT+08:00

 DBA Assistant provides visualized database O&M and intelligent diagnosis for developers and database administrators (DBAs), making database O&M easy and efficient.
 By analyzing alarms, resources, and performance metrics, it helps users quickly locate faults and keep track of instance status.

-To use DBA Assistant on the RDS console, IAM users must have the RDS FullAccess, DAS FullAccess, DAS Administrator, and CES FullAccess permissions.
-For details, see Creating a User and Granting Permissions.
+To use DBA Assistant, IAM users must have the RDS FullAccess, DAS FullAccess (or DAS Administrator), and CES FullAccess permissions.
+For details, see Using IAM Roles or Policies to Grant Access to RDS.

 Scenarios